What are oral cavity and oropharyngeal cancers?

 Minor salivary gland cancers can develop in the glands in the lining of the mouth and throat.
 There are several types of minor salivary gland cancers, including adenoid cystic carcinoma, mucoepidermoid carcinoma, and polymorphous low-grade adenocarcinoma.
 For more information about these cancers and benign salivary gland tumors, see the American Cancer Society document Salivary Gland Cancer.

 The tonsils and base of the tongue contain immune system (lymphoid) tissue, where cancers called lymphomas can start.
-For more information about these cancers refer to the American Cancer Society documents Non-Hodgkin Lymphoma, Non-Hodgkin Lymphoma in Children, and Hodgkin disease.
+For more information about these cancers, see the American Cancer Society documents Non-Hodgkin Lymphoma, Non-Hodgkin Lymphoma in Children, and Hodgkin disease.

-The information in the rest of this document about oral cavity and oropharyngeal cancer refers only to squamous cell carcinoma.
+The information in the rest of this document about oral cavity and oropharyngeal cancer covers only squamous cell carcinoma.